ksawada0/Whiteboard-Session-Notes-Probability-and-Statistics/README.md

 ## Session 1
 - Thursday 12/14/2023
-  - Important terminologies and foundational concept
+  - Important terminologies and foundational concepts
   - Experiments, Sets, and Events
   - Independance and Exclusivity
   - Review of Combinatorics